 The benchmark gained 35.18% over the holding period.
 The Bull ETF gained 157.17%.
 That’s 51.63 percentage points MORE than 3X the benchmark’s return.
 The Bear ETF lost 69.82%, which is 35.72 percentage points better than -3X the benchmark’s return.

-As nice as it is to see greater than expected returns, you must understand that these compounded returns will increase (for a bull fund) your exposure levels, and possibly an outsized return greater than the 3X level, making your position more sensitive to future market movements.
+As nice as it is to see greater than expected returns, you must understand that these compounded returns will increase (for a Bull ETF) your exposure levels, and possibly an outsized return greater than the 3X level, making your position more sensitive to future market movements.
 Consider selling your excess gains and managing to a specific exposure level.

 Volatility – Why Does it Matter?

 These leveraged ETFs seek a return that is +300% or -300% of the return of their benchmark index for a single day.
 The funds should not be expected to provide three times or negative three times the return of the benchmark’s cumulative return for periods greater than one day.

 In pursuit of their daily investment objectives, leveraged ETFs must rebalance their assets to exposure ratio on a daily basis.
 This means that their returns over time are the product of a series of daily returns, and not the ETF’s beta multiplied by the cumulative return of the index for periods greater than a day.

 The Bottom Line

 Monitor and Act When Necessary

 Daily rebalancing ETFs are not meant to be held unmonitored for long periods.
 If you intend to hold leveraged ETFs for periods greater than one day, you must always watch them closely.

 - During highly volatile periods for an ETF’s benchmark index, you will need to adjust your positions frequently to maintain constant exposure levels.

 - During periods of lower volatility for the benchmark index, you should continue to monitor, but position adjustments will likely be needed less frequently.

 - If you don’t have the resources, time or inclination to constantly monitor and manage your positions, leveraged ETFs are not for you.